Risk Comparisons in Linear Regression: Implicit Regularization Dominates Explicit Regularization: GD versus SGD

 \end{theorem}

 In \Cref{thm:gd:exp}, we decompose the excess risk of GD into the sum of a variance error, an effective bias error, and an effective variance error.
-Comparing to \Cref{thm:sgd}, the effective bias error matches the bias error in \Cref{thm:sgd}, the variance error matches that in \Cref{thm:sgd}, but the extra effective variance error does not match any term in \Cref{thm:sgd}.
-Specifically, the effective variance error scales with the \emph{order-$1$ effective dimension} $D_1$, instead of the effective dimension $D$.
+Compared to \Cref{thm:sgd}, the effective bias error matches the bias error in \Cref{thm:sgd}, the variance error matches that in \Cref{thm:sgd}, but the extra effective variance error does not match any term in \Cref{thm:sgd}.
+Specifically, the effective variance error scales with both the effective dimension $D$ and the \emph{order-$1$ effective dimension} $D_1$, instead of just the effective dimension $D$.
 Note that the appearance of $D_1$ in the bound is not a technical artifact, but is somewhat unavoidable due to the lower bound in \Cref{thm:gd:lower-bound}.
 We next analyze the order-$1$ effective dimension.

-\begin{remark*}[role of Gaussian design] Note that in \Cref{thm:gd:exp}, the effective variance bound improves from $\bigO(D_1/n)$ to $\bigO\big(D/n + (D_1/n)^2\big)$ when the covariates are exactly Gaussian.
-This is because Gaussian design allows us to prove a stronger concentration bound (see \Cref{lemma:tail-concentration} in \Cref{append:sec:gd:exp}).
-However, we conjecture this is just a technical artifact and that the $\bigO\big(D/n + (D_1/n)^2\big)$ effective variance bound holds under the more general \Cref{assum:upper-bound:item:x}.
-We leave this as future work.
-Nonetheless, the weaker $\bigO(D_1/n)$ bound is already sufficient for our subsequent discussions. \end{remark*}

 \paragraph{Order-1 effective dimension.} Comparing $D_1$ with $D$, we always have $D_1 \ge D$.
 For certain cases, e.g., in \Cref{thm:gd-vs-sgd:heavy-tail}, we could have $D_1 \gg D$.
 In the following, we provide a sufficient condition to ensure $D_1 \eqsim D$, which essentially requires the spectrum to decay \emph{fast} and \emph{continuously}.